-Positivism as a philosophy adheres to the view that only “factual” knowledge gained through observation (the senses), including measurement, is trustworthy.
+Positivism belongs to epistemology which can be specified as philosophy of knowing, whereas methodology is an approach to knowing.
+As a philosophy positivism adheres to the view that only “factual” knowledge gained through observation (the senses), including measurement, is trustworthy.
 In positivism studies the role of the researcher is limited to data collection and interpretation through objective approach and the research findings are usually observable and quantifiable.

 According to the principles of positivism, it depends on quantifiable observations that lead themselves to statistical analysis.
 It has been noted that “as a philosophy, positivism is in accordance with the empiricist view that knowledge stems from human experience.
 It has an atomistic, ontological view of the world as comprising discrete, observable elements and events that interact in an observable, determined and regular manner” (Collins, 2010, p.38).